redis/docs/content/operate/rs/references/rest-api/requests/shards/actions/failover.md

 Performs failover on the primary shards specified by `shard_uids` in the request body, and promotes their replicas to primary shards.
 This request is asynchronous.

+The cluster automatically manages failover to ensure high availability.
+Use this failover REST API request only for testing and planned maintenance.

 #### Required permissions

 | Permission name | Roles |